archinetai/audio-diffusion-pytorch/README.md

 <img src="./LOGO.png"></img>

 A fully featured audio diffusion library, for PyTorch.
 Includes models for unconditional audio generation, text-conditional audio generation, diffusion autoencoding, upsampling, and vocoding.
-The provided models are waveform-based, however, the U-Net (built using [`a-unet`](https://github.com/archinetai/a-unet)), `DiffusionModel`, diffusion method, and diffusion samplers are both generic to any dimension and highly customizable to work on other formats.
+The provided models are waveform-based, however, the U-Net (built using [`a-unet`](https://github.com/archinetai/a-unet)), `DiffusionModel`, diffusion method, and diffusion samplers are both generic to any dimension and highly customizable to work on other formats. **Note: no pre-trained models are provided here, this library is meant for research purposes.**

 ## Install